 Conservatory Professional Highlights:

 Edwards’ vocal interests encompass many styles.
-He has performed numerous roles in plays, musicals and operas with companies including Tri-Cities Opera, Ash Lawn Opera Festival, New Jersey Opera, Atlantic Coast Opera Festival, Bay View Music Festival, the Acadiana Symphony Orchestra, Dayton Philharmonic Pops, Hudson Valley Symphony, the Miami Valley Symphony, Cincinnati Opera Outreach, Lyric Opera Cleveland Outreach, Theatre Lab, KNOW Theatre, and many others.
-He has also received awards from the Metropolitan Opera National Council Auditions, Dayton Opera Guild Competition, The National Association of Teachers of Singing, Southern-Tier Opportunity Coalition, the Voice Foundation and the Virginia Foundation for Independent Colleges.
+He has performed dozens of roles in plays, musicals and operas with companies including Tri-Cities Opera, Ash Lawn Opera Festival, New Jersey Opera, Atlantic Coast Opera Festival, Bay View Music Festival, the Acadiana Symphony Orchestra, Dayton Philharmonic Pops, Hudson Valley Symphony, the Miami Valley Symphony, Cincinnati Opera Outreach, Lyric Opera Cleveland Outreach, Theatre Lab, KNOW Theatre and many others.
+He has performed with numerous bands while receiving awards for his classical singing from the Metropolitan Opera National Council Auditions, Dayton Opera Guild Competition and the National Association of Teachers of Singing.

 B.M., Cleveland Institute of Music; M.M., Louisiana State University; D.M.A., Shenandoah University

 Musical Theatre Styles Specialist (Pop, Rock, Country, R&B)

 Shenandoah Conservatory is a one-of-a-kind institution with opportunities for students to be exposed to a wide variety of music and creative artists.
 You will be hard-pressed to find another conservatory where you can hear Bach, Mozart, Puccini, Gershwin, Jason Robert Brown, Karmin, Metallica, and Green Day coming from the same studio.
 The faculty are on the cutting edge of voice training and the collaborative atmosphere makes it a joy to teach here.

 Married to Jacqlyn Zito-Edwards with two children, Everett and Gavin.